This post contains affiliate links. Please see our disclosure policy.

-Why you’ll love these Apple Cider Cookies:
+Why you’ll love Apple Cider Cookies:

 - Thick & Soft Cookies – These cookies are thick and chewy, with crisp edges.
-In other words, the perfect cookie!

 - Twice Dipped in Apple Pie Spice – Coating these cookies twice in apple pie spice makes them taste just like apple cider donuts from the apple orchard!